Privacy From 3rd Party Resale

 by Tracy E. Hill

-Many apps don’t disclose their privacy policies or worse, don’t follow those they have in place!
-How many of you have actually read through the privacy policies when signing up for a new app?
+Many apps don’t disclose their privacy policies or worse, don’t follow those they have in place.
+How many of you have read through the privacy policies when signing up for a new app?
 Exactly.
-Most of don’t.
+Most of us don’t.
 So how do you know which apps will protect your privacy from third party buyers and sellers?
 Unfortunately, there is no good answer.
-However, there are some apps that are better than others and some rules to know that may help with your privacy and mitigate the chances of your information being sold.
+However, there are some apps that are better than others and rules that may help with your privacy and mitigate the chances of your information being sold.

 Artwork “Privacy” by Agevla77 (Finland)